 Header: Jan Antonin Kolar via Unsplash.

-If someone asked me this question, my answer would be “Clearly not!” and I am sure many of you would answer the same.
-Needless to say, 2020 has been quite a turbulent year, with the pandemic sweeping away our way of life, forcing our society to stop and rethink the way it serves people.
-Now, as 2020 comes to a close, I would like to invite you to take a moment to look back at your experiences and reflect on how you have been serving your wellbeing in the past 12 months.
+If someone were to ask me this question, my answer would be “definitely not!” and I am sure many of you would answer the same.
+Needless to say, 2021 has been another turbulent year.
+As another strange and challenging year draws to a close, I would like to invite you to take a moment to look back at your experiences and reflect on how you have been serving your wellbeing in the past 12 months.

-No matter how “bad” this year might have been for you, there are always things you can be grateful for.
+No matter how hard this year might have been for you, there are always things you can be grateful for.
 And I am not referring only to positive experiences.
 In fact, you can also be grateful for an unpleasant or painful experience, because it might have taught you something you didn’t know or had forgotten, or might have pushed you to let go of a behaviour that wasn’t serving your wellbeing and cultivate a new trait that is more supportive and nourishing.
-I know you might be eager to close this year and forget about it altogether, but I urge you to give it a proper closure so that you can fully and readily embrace 2021.
-For this reason, I am sharing with you one last wellbeing practice in 2020, which is a simple but powerful end-of-year reflection process that you can go through alone or with your team.
-You can access the full guidelines here.
+I know you might be eager to close this year and forget about it altogether, but I urge you to give it a proper closure so that you can fully and readily embrace 2022.

 “For last year’s words belong to last year’s language and next year’s words await another voice.
 And to make an end is to make a beginning.” ― T. S. Eliot